B1. Parking Accounts

-There are two account types: 1) the University main parking account for students, employees, University units, and permitted service contractors using public and/ or permit parking; and 2) PayByPhone, the University’s third party parking app, for visitors using public parking only.
+There are two account types: 1) the University main parking account for students, employees, University units, and permitted service contractors using public and/ or permit parking; and 2) PayByPhone and HONK mobile APP, the University’s third party parking apps, for visitors using public parking only.

 A parking account is required to be setup and activated prior to purchasing permit parking and is optional prior to purchasing public parking.
-A parking account can be setup online using the Campus Parking Services parking portal with your UofG central login and password; alternatively, a Parking Account Registration form can be completed online and submitted to Campus Parking Services.
+A parking account can be setup by completing a Parking Account Registration online form.
 Campus Parking Services will confirm account setup.
 Visitors may also create a visitor account in the parking portal.

-Once an account has been activated, either: 1) permit parking may be purchased using the University parking account in accordance with any further requirements under this Guideline B: Parking Services and Guideline C: Permit Parking, as applicable; or 2) public parking may be purchased using the University parking account at posted discounted rates.
+Once an account has been activated, either, permit parking may be purchased using the University parking account in accordance with any further requirements under this Guideline B: Parking Services and Guideline C: Permit Parking, as applicable.

-To pay for public parking using PayByPhone first requires a PayByPhone account be setup by downloading the mobile PayByPhone app, using the online PayByPhone website or calling the PayByPhone service number and providing the personal account information necessary to activate the account.
+To pay for public parking using PayByPhone/HONK first requires a PayByPhone/HONK account be setup by downloading the mobile PayByPhone/HONK app, using the online PayByPhone/HONK website or calling the PayByPhone service number and providing the personal account information necessary to activate the account.

 Account setup and activation requires the following minimum personal information: telephone number and vehicle licence plate number and issuing province/ state.

-Once an account has been activated, public parking can be purchased using PayByPhone at posted rates without discount.
+Once an account has been activated, public parking can be purchased using PayByPhone/HONK at posted rates.

 The completeness and accuracy of information in a parking account is the sole responsibility of the permit-holder/ account-holder.
 Campus Parking Services, relying on parking account information being accurate and complete, assumes no responsibility or liability for any delay or failure to process payments, to provide parking and/ or for any enforcement of this policy, including these regulations, that may occur as a result of information provided being incomplete or inaccurate.